Let’s Encrypt Vs Premium SSL : An Insightful Comparison

-At that time, people might not have thought that HTTPS will conquer the internet world so easily.
-Many non-believers might have dismissed Google’s decision; but here we are in the year 2017 where Google determines the non HTTPS websites that request passwords or credit card information as unsafe.
+At that time, people might not have thought that HTTPS would conquer the internet world so easily.
+Many non-believers might have dismissed Google’s decision, but here we are in the year 2025, when Google determined the non-HTTPS websites that request passwords or credit card information as unsafe.
 This makes Google’s initiative more convincing and important and now it is inevitable to have an HTTPS website, especially if you accept online payments.

-In order to comply with Google’s standards and to avoid getting your website flagged as ‘not secure’, every website owner should make sure that all the website pages are served through HTTPS.
-Many browsers have also made the switch to warn their users whether the website that they are browsing is safe or not.
+To comply with Google’s standards and avoid getting your website flagged as ‘not secure’, every website owner should assure that all website pages are served through HTTPS.
+Many browsers have also made the switch to warn their users whether the website they’re navigating is safe or not.
+Capitalizing on a premium SSL certificate can help ensure that your website fulfills Google’s security criteria.

 The most important fact that you should be aware of is that – It is not enough to simply enable HTTPS on your domain, but it is important that every element of your page is loaded through HTTPS including images, CSS files, Javascript etc.